 Fellow blogger and Shakespeare fan, Alan Peat, (@alanpeat) was a bit bored one day and decided for his 50th birthday to tweet all of Shakespeare’s plays in 50 tweets or less (not in one day, cuz, that’d be a bit crazy).
 So, he knocked out his first “Shakestweet”, Henry V.

-That leads to my thoughts on another Shakespeare lesson plan, the ShakesTweet.
-What a great way to … Continue reading
+That leads to my thoughts on another Shakespeare lesson plan, the ShakesTweet. … Continue reading

 If you’ve ever taught our plays, you’ll notice … Continue reading